Extreme weather occasionally disrupts the University’s normal operations.

 - Watch your step

-Even when sidewalks, stairways, and parking lots are salted or sanded, there can be slippery spots, and new snow can hide ice from view.
+Even when sidewalks, stairways, and parking lots have been cleared (and in winter, are salted or sanded), there can be slippery spots or debris.
+In winter, new snow can hide ice from view.

 Facilities Management is responsible for snow clearing on campus.
 Staff work diligently to keep parking lots and walkways clear of snow and ice and are often here very early getting campus ready after a storm.